veebch/boostbox/README.md

 Some notes on a command-line terminal, (reversibly) built into an old a super 8 film viewer.
 The aim is to make a **functional** terminal.

-This repository also describes an evolving set of minimal command line tools which make for an efficient workflow.
+This repository also describes an evolving set of minimal command line tools.

-# Hardware

 ## Overview Video